 The only thing no one can take away from you is your education.
 The best thing you can invest in is yourself. — Grandma

 John’s Comment: Keep reading this blog.
 Keep getting educated.
 Invest in yourself.
-The best advice.
+The best advice is to spend time, money, and inspiration on yourself.

 If you don’t want to do it for the rest of your life, then don’t start now. — Grandma